cpmech/russell/russell_ode/README.md

 ### <a name="amplifier1t"></a> One-transistor amplifier

 This example corresponds to Fig 1.3 on page 377 and Fig 1.4 on page 379 of Reference #2.
-See also Eq (1.14) on page 377 of Reference #2.
+The problem is defined in Eq (1.14) on page 377 of Reference #2.

 This is a differential-algebraic problem modelling the nodal voltages of a one-transistor amplifier.